107-111 N. 28th Street,

 No one has favorited this theater yet

-The Regent Theater opened around 1910 as the Acme Theater.
-About three years after its opening, the Acme became the Broadway Theater.
-In 1916 it was renamed the Regent Theater.
+Opened December 24, 1911 as the Acme Theater.
+On September 18, 1913 the Acme Theater became the Broadway Theater.
+On August 29, 1914 it was renamed the Regent Theater.
 This appears to be a silent era theater that closed in 1930.

 The building that this theater was located in was called the Acme Building.
 It was a three story commercial building.
 The building was designed with stores fronting onto the street with the Acme Theater at the rear.
 Early occupants of the Acme building included a jewelry shop and Tressman’s Millinery.
 Rooms upstairs were known as the Acme Hotel.